iqis/mod/README.md

 coverage](https://codecov.io/gh/iqis/modular/branch/master/graph/badge.svg)](https://codecov.io/gh/iqis/modular?branch=master)
 <!-- badges: end -->

-The `modular` package is lightweight module system; It provides a simple way to structure program and data into modules for programming and interactive use, without the formalities of R packages.
+The `modular` package is a lightweight module system; It provides a simple way to structure program and data into modules for programming and interactive use, without the formalities of R packages.

 ## Installation